AMD (AMD)

 8. Operating Margin

-In Q1, AMD generated an operating profit margin of 10.8%, up 10.2 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, AMD generated an operating margin profit margin of 13.7%, up 3.1 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Earnings Per Share